exasol/sagemaker-extension/doc/developer_guide/developer_guide.md

 poetry run pytest tests/ci_tests
 ```

-In order for these tests to run in the Github Workflow, the commit
+In order for these tests to run in the GitHub Workflow, the commit
 message must contain the following statement `[run aws tests]`.
 For example:
 ```bash
 git commit -m "[run aws tests]"